anamarinoel/Homework/README.md

 # Homework

-Here you can find practise (HTML,CSS).
+Here you can find practise (html, css, js).